telugudevopsguru/aws-zero-to-hero/README.md

 - Practical Exercises with Different Instance Types

 ## Day 28: AWS Billing and Cost Management
+Managing AWS costs and budgets with AWS Billing and Cost Management, setting up alerts and monitoring usage.

 - What is AWS Billing and Cost Management?
 - Features of AWS Billing and Cost Management
 - Getting set up with Billing
 - Setting up a budget

 ## Day 29: AWS Directory Service
+Introduction to AWS Directory Service for managing user directories, including setup and basic management tasks.

 - What is AWS Directory Service?
 - AWS Directory Service options
 - Getting started with AWS Managed Microsoft AD